 Preventing and addressing human trafficking across the transportation sector requires a coordinated response comprised of legislative reform, unwavering leadership commitment, sustained investment in resources, clear policies and reporting protocols, enhanced collaboration, heightened awareness, expanded research and data collection, and increased support for victims and survivors.
-By implementing the recommendations outlined in this report, the U.S. Department of Transportation, U.S. Congress, other federal agencies, States, private and local transportation entities, law enforcement, associations, NGOs, and technology companies can improve efforts to safeguard vulnerable populations, mitigate the risk of forced labor in transportation-related supply chains, and contribute to a safer and more secure global transportation system in alignment with national counter-trafficking efforts in adjacent fields.
+By implementing the recommendations outlined in this report, the U.S. Department of Transportation, U.S. Congress, other federal agencies, States, private and local transportation entities, law enforcement, associations, NGOs, and technology companies can improve efforts to safeguard vulnerable populations, mitigate the risk of forced labor in transportation system in alignment with national counter-trafficking efforts in adjacent fields.
 Human trafficking in the transportation sector is unacceptable, and we have a collective responsibility to integrate comprehensive counter-trafficking programs and policies at all levels.
 Together we can fortify the transportation sector into a formidable barrier against human trafficking and bolster our commitment to human rights for all.